 Jump Start Procedure for Cold Environments

-- Connect the red cable to the positive terminal of your dead battery.
+- Connect the red cable to the positive terminal (marked with a +) of your dead battery.

-- Attach the other end to the positive terminal of the working battery.
+- Attach the other end of the red cable to the positive terminal of the working battery.

-- Connect the black cable to the negative terminal of the working battery.
+- Connect the black cable to the negative terminal (marked with a -) of the working battery.

-- Attach the other end to an unpainted metal part in your car.
+- Attach the other end of the black cable to an unpainted metal part in your car, away from the battery – this provides grounding.

 - Try starting your car.
-If it doesn’t work, wait longer before trying again.
+If it doesn’t start right away, don’t keep cranking!
+Wait a few more minutes before trying again.

 Battery Age | Recommended Action |